Did you know that 69 percent of Americans are “somewhat worried” about climate change? 29 percent are reported to be “very worried.”

 Learn More About Environmental Problems?

 Now you know what the Paris Climate Agreement is all about.
 It’s an encouraging step in the right direction.
-Nevertheless, there is still a lot of work involved to save the planet for global warming over the coming years.
+Nevertheless, there is still a lot of work involved to save the planet from global warming over the coming years.